Wage and Hour Violations

 The Fair Labor Standards Act (FLSA) requires employers to pay overtime compensation (at time and one half) for all hours worked over 40 hours in a seven day period.
 Brown, Goldstein & Levy has extensive experience representing large classes of workers who have not been properly paid overtime.

-Brown, Goldstein & Levy has been ranked in the 2018 “Best Law Firms” list by U.S. News & World Report and Best Lawyers Tier 1 Baltimore for Employment Law – Individuals and Litigation – Labor & Employment.
-Also, our firm has been ranked nationally for Mass Tort Litigation / Class Actions – Plaintiffs.
+Brown, Goldstein & Levy ranks in the “Best Law Firms” list by U.S. News & World Report and Best Lawyers as Tier 1 in Baltimore for Employment Law – Individuals and Litigation – Labor & Employment.
+Also, our firm ranks nationally for Mass Tort Litigation / Class Actions – Plaintiffs.

 - Successfully negotiated a $1 million settlement on behalf of restaurant workers against the Mo’s Seafood chain for wage and hour violations.